zubinchopra/portaldocs/portal-sdk/generated/portalfx-extensions-hosting-service.md

     ```

-1. Fairfax
+1. FairFax

-   The Configuration file name is named `portal.azure.us.json`, as in the following example.
+   The configuration file name is named `portal.azure.us.json`, as in the following example.

     ```xml
     <EmbeddedResource Include="Content\Config\portal.azure.us.json" />